davorg/dmp/chapters/chapter02.md

 This is already looking a little kludgy, but imagine if we had to make these changes across a large number of systems.
 Perhaps there is a better way to write the original program.

-If we had assumed that the program reads from STDIN and writes to STDOUT, the  program actually gets simpler and more flexible.
+If we had assumed that the program reads from `STDIN` and writes to `STDOUT`, the  program actually gets simpler and more flexible.
 The rewritten program looks like this:

     #!/usr/bin/perl -w
     while (<STDIN>) {
       print munge_data($_);
     }

-Note that we no longer have to open the input and output files explicitly, as Perl arranges for STDIN and STDOUT to be opened for us.
-Also, the default file handle to which the print function writes is STDOUT; therefore, we no longer need to pass a file handle to print.
+Note that we no longer have to open the input and output files explicitly, as Perl arranges for `STDIN` and `STDOUT` to be opened for us.
+Also, the default filehandle to which the print function writes is `STDOUT`; therefore, we no longer need to pass a filehandle to print.
 This script is therefore much simpler than our original one.

 When we're dealing with input and output data files, our program is called like this: